-Howard Hughes suffered from obsessive-compulsive disorder, which made it difficult for those around him, as well as those working with him in the movie industry.
-He had reached a point where he had difficulty making decisions and would lock himself up for days, and months at a time and living on nothing other than chocolate candy and milk.
-He insisted no one speak to him unless requested to and no one was to look at him.
+Howard Hughes famously suffered from obsessive-compulsive disorder.
+He had reached a point where he had difficulty making decisions and would lock himself up for days, and months at a time, living on nothing other than chocolate candy and milk.
+He insisted no one speak to him unless requested, and no one was to look at him.
 He continued to let himself go and wasn't at all concerned about personal hygiene.
 All he wanted was to be left alone to watch movie after movie while sitting naked in his chair.
-He also rented several rooms at the Beverly Hills Hotel for his wife, aides and many female friends, as well as himself, where his mental and physical condition continued to decline.

-When Howard Hughes passed away, the authorities had to run DNA testing to be sure it was him, because of his constant drug use and his debilitating state.
-His physical condition was so bad that he only weighed around 90 pounds at the time of death.
+When Howard Hughes passed away, authorities were not initially even sure it was him.
+Howard's constant drug use and his debilitating state wreaked havoc on his body and appearance.
+His physical condition was so bad that he only weighed around 90 pounds.
 An autopsy confirmed that Howard Hughes died of kidney failure.
-They found five hypordermic needles that had apparently broken off in his arms, apparent signs of malnutrition.
-He was buried in Houston, Texas at the Glenwood Cemetary.
-A handwritten will was later discovered and the inheritance was split accordingly.
-Terry Moore, (who claims to have been married to Hughes) received an unknown amount.
+Doctors found five hypodermic needles that had broken off in his arms and legs.
+He was buried in Houston, Texas at the Glenwood Cemetery.

 |Date of Birth:||Dec 24, 1905 - Apr 5, 1976 (70 years old)|